 MORO stands for Meeting of Reinsurance Officials and the event is a unique, global gathering of reinsurance professionals from the mutual and cooperative sector that meets every two years.
 It is an outstanding opportunity to share reinsurance knowledge and discuss issues of common interest with peers from around the world in a collaborative and supportive environment.
 The MORO conference usually lasts for three days and includes high level presentations, discussion panels, breakout sessions and one-to-one meetings, with a unique focus on how reinsurance issues affect mutual and cooperative insurers.

-Due to restrictions caused by the ongoing pandemic, we will once again host a virtual reinsurance event in 2021.
-The virtual MORO will take place over three days from Tuesday 8 to Thursday 10 June 2021.
+In 2021, the MORO was once again hosted as a virtual reinsurance event and took place over three days from Tuesday 8 to Thursday 10 June 2021.

 Tuesday 8 June: Current state of the reinsurance market